rnair98/lyceum-react-native/CONTRIBUTING.md

 ## Development Process

 All changes happen through pull requests.
 Pull requests are the best way to propose changes.
-We actively welcome your pull requests and invite you to submit pull requests directly [here](https://github.com/rnair98/lyceum-react-native/pulls), and after review, these can be merged into the project.
+All types of pull requests are welcome and you're invited to submit pull requests directly [here](https://github.com/rnair98/lyceum-react-native/pulls), and after review, these can be merged into the project.

 ## Using the Project's Standard Commit Messages